dwavesystems/dwave-ocean-sdk/docs/overview/quadratic_models.rst

   (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?

-  Constraints for this model are typically represented by penalty models.
+  Constraints for this model are typically represented by :ref:`penalty models <penalty_sdk>`.

-* :ref:`cqm_sdk` enable constraints and have integer and binary variables
+* :ref:`cqm_sdk` can be constrained and have integer and binary variables

   Used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?

   Constraints for this model are represented natively.

 * :ref:`dqm_sdk` are unconstrained and have discrete variables